'No culture, no future': Belgian artists decry virus rules

 Scores of movie theaters and other venues disregarded the closure order, according to state broadcaster RTBF.

-A brass band accompanied Sunday's demonstration and the Place de la Monnaie in Brussels, the symbolic spot which spawned Belgian independence in 1830, and prominent cultural figures took to the stage to air their grievances.
+A brass band accompanied Sunday's demonstration at the Mont des Arts in Brussels, the symbolic spot which spawned Belgian independence in 1830, and prominent cultural figures took to the stage to air their grievances.
 Organizers urged participants to wear masks and maintain social distancing.
 Authorities estimated 5,000 people took part and it ended peacefully.

 Under the new rules, indoor public activities are strictly limited, shopping is curtailed and sports fans won’t be allowed into stadiums and indoor venues.
 The Belgian government shied away, however, from a full lockdown like that imposed in the neighboring Netherlands for the holiday season.